bcnmy/docs/docs/quickstart.md

 - `signer`: we pass the instance of our wallet
 - `chainId`: we pass Polygon Mumbai or any supported chain you want to test with
-- `rpcUrl`: our rpc url from ankr
-- `paymaster`: the instance of our paymaster
 - `bundler`: the instance of our bundler

 ```typescript